 In the predominantly LDS community, they were the movers and shakers in advocating for women and children in the church as well as in society.

-What challenges did she face and overcome as a primary president without any children of her own?
+What challenges did Louie B. Felt face and overcome as a primary president without any children of her own?

 One of her best friends declared that her charming magnetic personality, sweet winning ways and adaptability in handling the children and appealing to their good nature made her loved by both women and children.